-The walk is well made and fairly easy in clear weather.
+The walk is well-made and fairly easy in clear weather.
 There is a 400m climb over the entire 8km length to the final peak of 1255m above sea level.
-Be warned however that the weather can get hairy, with gale-force winds in rougher weather.
-Regardless of the weather, the walk is great; enjoy either the beautiful views or the unnerving feeling being engulfed in an abyss of darkened clouds!
+Be warned, however, that the weather can get hairy, with gale-force winds in rougher weather.
+Regardless of the weather, the walk is great; enjoy either the beautiful views or the unnerving feeling of being engulfed in an abyss of darkened clouds!

 View Google Map Directions

 |Hartz Peak is within the Hartz Mountain National Park – located 84km south-west of Hobart.
 From Hobart drive south via the Southern Outlet and join onto the Huon Highway (A6), follow the signs through Huonville to Geeveston.
 Once in Geeveston turn right onto Arve Road (C632), at this point, there should be a signpost directing you to Hartz Mountain.
 Follow this road for 12km before turning left.
 From here it is a steady climb until you reach the park and the beginning of the Hartz Peak track.|

 From the car park the start of the Hartz Peak track is clearly marked near the visitors’ shelter.
 The walk begins with a few hundred metres of gradual climbing through scrubby bushland over rocky steps before opening up into the heathland.